YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Extrapolation of posterior predictive of CNP (Top) and AttnCNP (Bottom) and the oracle GP (Green) with RBF kernel.
 Left of the red vertical line is the training range, everything to the right is the "extrapolation range".
 ```

 {numref}`CNP_AttnCNP_rbf_extrap_text` clearly shows that the CNP and the AttnCNP  break as soon as the context set contains observations from outside the training range.
 In other words, they are not able to model the fact that the RBF kernel is stationary, i.e., that the absolute position of target points is not important only their relative position compared to context points.
-Interestingly, they both fail in different ways, the CNP seems to fail for any target location, while the AttnCNP fails only when the target locations are in the extrapolation regime (it still performs well in the training regime).
+Interestingly, they both fail in different ways: the CNP seems to fail for any target location, while the AttnCNP fails only when the target locations are in the extrapolation regime (it still performs well in the training regime).

 We can also observe this phenomenon in the image setting.
 For example let us evaluate the CNP and AttnCNP on Zero Shot Multi MNIST (ZSMM) where the training set consists of MNIST examples (augmented with translations) while the test images are larger canvases with 2 digits (training and testing examples are shown in the {doc}`Datasets Notebook <../reproducibility/Datasets>`)).